Zimbra-Community/attachmentalert-zimlet/README.md

 This is a fork from:
 https://github.com/Zimbra-Community/adopted/tree/master/com_zimbra_attachmentalert

+This Zimlet is supported with Zimbra version 8.6 and above and is tested on 8.7.

 This version allows you to optionally configure the keywords to look for in your email message.
 This way you can write emails in various languages and